 We don’t always realize how much our everyday actions impact animals everywhere.
 Every choice we make has an effect on other living beings.
-It’s really easy to live a compassionate life, but sometimes it takes a minute to sit back and think about all of the many easy ways we can help animals…without making anything difficult for ourselves.
-So, today I thought I’d share a quick post with a few simple ways to help animals!
+It’s really easy to live a compassionate life, but sometimes we have to take a minute to sit back and think about all of the many easy ways we can help animals…without making anything difficult for ourselves.
+So, here are just a few simple things we can all do to help animals!

 1. Pick up items on the street that may be harmful — like elastic bands or plastic rings from cans (which can be cut up and then disposed of).
 If we all get into the mindset of thinking about whether something on the street will harm animals then, in turn, less animals will be harmed.

 2. When throwing something out, think about how it could harm an animal and fix it (like cutting up the plastic rings from cans, for example).
 Everything we use and throw out has an impact on others, even if we don’t see it.
 Our garbage affects animals tremendously, so it’s important that whatever garbage we’re throwing away, we make sure that it will have as little impact as possible.

 3. Even better, work at creating less waste.
 The less garbage we can create, the less of a negative impact it will have on, not only animals, but the environment in its entirety.
 I’m definitely not suggesting to reduce your waste to one little jar a year, but rather, think about any small changes you can make that work for your lifestyle.

 4. Don’t release balloons.
 I know there are a lot people who do this for different reasons (in memory of a loved one, symbolic of letting something go, or some other reason) but it really does have a terrible impact on wildlife.
 We have to remember that the balloons eventually pop and come back to the ground.
 It ends up in our waters and in the stomachs of all kinds of animals — which, sadly, kills them — and it also causes all kinds of other problems.